python-online/projects/README.md

 ## Project Categories

-Here is a list of the project categories available.
-Click on each category to explore the projects within it:
+Here is a list of projects you can begin with, organized in categories:

 ### Beginner Projects